Array-Huang/vue-directive-window/README.md

 ## Quick Start

-> Please make sure your Node.js version >= 8.
+> `vue-directive-window` requires your Node.js version >= 8.

 ## Installation
-`vue-directive-window` provides two ways of installation, from CDN and from npm.
+There are two ways of installation, from CDN and from npm, you can choose which you like.

 ### CDN
 ```html